-Teaching methods will focus on small group discussion and debate, supported by mini lectures.
-These are supplemented where relevant by sessions in IT labs to develop skills using appropriate software.
+Teaching will be delivered via blended learning, with in person seminars, and additional online sessions and learning resources provided via our Virtual Learning Environment.
+Teaching methods will focus on small group discussion and debate, supported by mini lectures where appropriate, and supplemented by sessions in IT labs to develop skills using appropriate software.
 Students are encouraged to set their own tasks, within clearly identified structures, to meet the learning outcomes and assessment criteria.

 Similarly, reading lists are less prescriptive and encourage students to locate their own resources.
-Students will benefit from having access to outside speakers through the Politics & International Relations seminar series which will broaden their learning experience.
-The VLE is used to provide materials but also a forum for discussion and the sharing of resources and thoughts.
+Students will benefit from having access to outside speakers through the Politics & International Relations Festival and seminar series which will broaden their learning experience.
+The VLE (My Beckett) is used to provide materials, but is also a forum for discussion, assessment and the sharing of resources and feedback.